Someshvar2408/Waste-detection-on-railway-platforms-using-YOLOv8/README.md

 # Waste Detection on Railway Platforms Using YOLOv8

-This repository contains the code, datasets, and resources for detecting waste on railway platforms in Chennai, India.
+This repository contains the code for detecting waste on railway platforms in Chennai, India.
 The project leverages a video dataset converted into frames and processed using the YOLOv8 object detection framework for accurate and efficient waste detection.

 ## Table of Contents
 - [Introduction](#introduction)